-In February 1999, the Company entered into a financing agreement, which provided for borrowings up to \$5,000,000 to purchase semiconductor assembly manufacturing and test equipment and expired on December 31,
+In February 1999, the Company entered into a financing agreement, which provided for borrowings up to \$5,000,000 to purchase semiconductor assembly manufacturing and test equipment and expired on December 31, 1999.

-1999.
 Prior to its expiration, the Company borrowed \$1,775,000 under this financing line.
 During 2001, the Company paid off the remaining balance of the loan in its entirety.

 In June 1999, the Company entered into a note payable agreement to finance the acquisition and installation of software.
 The Company borrowed a total of \$311,000 under this agreement.
-During 2002, the Company paid off the remaining balance of the loan in its entirety.
+All borrowings are repayable in 12 equal quarterly installments and represent both principal and interest at 12.0% to 13.8% per annum.
+All borrowings under the financing agreement are collateralized by the related software.
+As of December 29, 2001, the Company has an outstanding balance of \$60,000 under this agreement.

 In March 2001, the Company entered into a financing agreement with a financial institution which provided for total borrowings up to \$16,000,000.
 The terms of the agreement provide for a revolving line of credit, up to the commitment amount of \$12,000,000 for working capital requirements and the issuance of letters of credit, an equipment line of credit, which provides for borrowings up to \$2,000,000, and a term loan of \$2,000,000, to be used only to consolidate and refund other existing long-term debt.
-The facility is renewable annually and expires on January 31, 2003.
-The Company executed the term loan of \$2,000,000, and as of December 28, 2002, has an outstanding balance of \$1,125,000.
-The term loan, and any additional borrowings under the agreements, accrue interest based on the LIBOR rate plus 2.0%, which was 3.38% at December 28, 2002, and are repayable in 48 equal monthly payments of principal plus accrued interest.
-In March 2002, the Company drew down \$375,000 against the equipment line of credit.
-Borrowings under the equipment line of credit accrue interest at an annual rate of 4.25%.
-As of December 28, 2002, the Company had an outstanding balance of \$375,000 under the equipment line of credit, which has been classified as a current liability.
-In addition, six letters of credit totaling \$2,830,000 have been issued to the lessor of the Company's facilities.
-All borrowings under the financing agreements are collateralized by all of the Company's assets.
+The facility is renewable annually and was scheduled to expire on April 30, 2002 (see Note 15).
+The Company executed the term loan of \$2,000,000, and as of December 29, 2001, has an outstanding balance of \$1,667,000.
+The term loan, and any additional borrowings under the agreements, accrue interest based on the LIBOR rate plus 2.0%, which was 4.11% at December 29, 2001, and is repayable in 48 equal monthly payments of principal plus accrued interest.
+In addition, six letters of credit totaling \$2,830,000 have been issued to the lessor of the Company's facilities (see Note 6).
+All borrowings under the financing agreements are collateralized by all of the Company's right, title, and interest, whether presently existing or hereafter created or acquired, including but not limited to: all accounts, books, deposit accounts, equipment, general intangibles, inventory, investment property, letter of credit rights, negotiable collateral, supporting obligations, any money or other assets, and the proceeds and products of any of the foregoing.

-Aggregate annual maturities of notes payable at December 28, 2002 are as follows (in thousands):
+Aggregate annual maturities of notes payable at December 29, 2001 are as follows (in thousands):

+2002 \$ 560

-2003 \$ 875
+2003 500

 2004 500

-2005 125
+2005 167

-1,500
+1,727

-Less: Current portion (875)
+Less: Current portion (560)

-\$ 625
+\$1,167